derek-knox/Coding-For-Designers/Coding and Concept/Sync and Async.md

 // 3.
 The engine doesn't do the work yet (code statement between the '{' and '}') function makeBackgroundBlack() {

-  // Remember the Coding Color section?
-We set the document's background color to black document.body.style.backgroundColor = '#000000';
+  // We set the document's background color to black (remember the Coding Color section?) document.body.style.backgroundColor = '#000000';
 }